An inspiring evening of celebration

 From undergraduate diplomas through to postgraduate research degrees, whether full-time, part-time or by intensive mode study, SMBC offers academic depth with flexibility.
 All our courses have solid Biblical foundations and preparation for ministry, but each course has different requirements and emphasis.
-Except for the Award in Bible and Mission (ABM) and the Introductory Certificate in Christian Studies (ICCS), which are SMBC awards, all courses are Australian College of Theology (ACT) courses.
+Except for the Certificate in Bible and Mission (CBM) and the Introductory Certificate in Christian Studies (ICCS), which are SMBC awards, all courses are Australian College of Theology (ACT) courses.

 Undergraduate studies require no previous degree; Graduate studies require a previous non-theological degree; Postgraduate studies require a previous theological degree.

 We encourage you to contact our registrars on +61 2 9747 4780 or email to have a conversation about what course might best suit your needs.

 Download Course Overview chart (44KB) for a broad overview of SMBC courses.

 The MA(ChrStuds) is designed for those wishing to think theologically about their profession.
 The course contains two phases: Phase One is at graduate level and Phase Two is at postgraduate level...